Works Set in World War II

 The Western Front (1944-1945)

 The fighting around northern and western Europe in 1944-1945, where the Americans play a large role.
-The British, Canadians and Free French (as well as a considerable number of other nationalities) were involved, but they tend to be forgotten in US films
+The British, Canadians and Free French (as well as a considerable number of other nationalities) were involved, but they tend to be left out of US films

 Expect fighting in the woods, French villages and some very grateful Frenchwomen

 - 36 Hours (1965) concerns a German attempt to find out the date and place of the D-Day landings by means of an elaborate deception.

 - A Bridge Too Far looks at the Allied offensive in the Netherlands